haiaty/neverstoplearning-php/Learn/pear.md

 A PEAR Channel is a web site that distributes package archives for remote installation by users of Pyrus or the PEAR Installer.

+The default channel is set by the default_channel configuration variable, and is set to one of pear.php.net (pear command), pecl.php.net (pecl command), or pear2.php.net (Pyrus) unless explicitly changed by a call to the config-set (pear/pecl command) or set (pyrus) command.

 #### PEAR package manager

 The PEAR package manager provides a standardized way to install, uninstall, or upgrade with new PEAR packages or PECL extensions.
 Before installing a package it can also be instructed to take care of package dependencies so all the extra needed packages are installed too.